trigger-corp/trigger.io-facebook/module/docs/index.md

 -  On Android a hash of the key used to sign your app is required by Facebook to confirm your app should be allowed to access the Facebook API.
-The easiest way to configure this is to simply start using the Facebook API, any API methods will return an error message which includes the hash and the URL to visit to configure it.
+One way to obtain this is by using this module's `getHashKey` method, which you can call from Javascript.
+The other way to configure this is to simply start using the Facebook API, any API methods will return an error message which includes the hash and the URL to visit to configure it.

 ![Hash error](hash_error.png)